Jake Burger Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- Mets pitchers combine to allow 185 total home runs at a rate of 1.2 per game (to rank 14th in baseball).
+- Mets pitchers combine to give up 185 total home runs at a clip of 1.2 per game (to rank 13th in baseball).

-- Lucchesi gets the start for the Mets, his ninth of the season.
-He is 3-0 with a 2.88 ERA and 29 strikeouts in 40 2/3 innings pitched.
+- Lucchesi (3-0 with a 2.88 ERA and 29 strikeouts in 40 2/3 innings pitched) makes the start for the Mets, his ninth of the season.

-- The left-hander last pitched on Tuesday against the Miami Marlins, when he went 5 2/3 innings, allowing two earned runs while giving up six hits.
+- The lefty's last appearance was on Tuesday, Sept.
+19 against the Miami Marlins, when he went 5 2/3 innings, surrendering two earned runs while giving up six hits.

-- In eight games this season, the 30-year-old has put up a 2.88 ERA and 6.4 strikeouts per nine innings, while giving up a batting average of .245 to his opponents.
+- In eight games this season, the 30-year-old has amassed an ERA of 2.88, with 6.4 strikeouts per nine innings.
+Opponents are hitting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.